 The OPERA physics performance have been evaluated since many years and can be summarized as follows: the combined analysis of nuclear emulsion and electronic data allows an excellent signal to background ratio.
 In 5 years data taking with the nominal CNGS, we expect to detect, for the best fit value of the SK data, about 13 τ decays with a background of the order of 1 event.
-This translates into a 4σ discovery probability (i.e. the probability that the observed events are due to a background fluctuation is smaller than 6.3×10^{-5}) of about 95% for the best fit value of the SK data.
-The 4σ discovery probability for $\Delta m^2 = 1.9 \times 10^{-3} \text{eV}^2$ and $\Delta m^2 = 3.0 \times 10^{-3} \text{eV}^2$ (the boundary of the 90% C.L. allowed region from SK) is $\sim 60\%$ and 100%, respectively.
+This translates into a 4 σ discovery probability (i.e. the probability that the observed events are due to a background fluctuation is smaller than 6.3x10-5) of about 95% for the best fit value of the SK data.
+The 4 σ discovery probability for Δm^2 =1.9 x10-3eV2 and Δm^2 =3.0 x10-3eV2 (the boundary of the 90% C.L. allowed region from SK) is ~60% and 100%, respectively.

-In the case of no evidence for $\nu{\mu} \rightarrow \nu{\tau}$ oscillations, after 5 years data taking OPERA will be able to exclude at 99%C.L. the 99%C.L. allowed region obtained by a combined fit of the SK and K2K data (see Figure).
+In the case of no evidence for $v{\mu} \rightarrow v{\tau}$ oscillations, after 5 years data taking OPERA will be able to exclude at 99%C.L. the 99%C.L. allowed region obtained by a combined fit of the SK and K2K data (see Figure).

 Of course, OPERA results will strongly benefit of an increase of the number of protons on targets.
-This topic has been discussed at length during the Villars meeting.

 Due to the limited statistics, a very detailed evaluation of the expected efficiencies for τ detection is crucial for a full exploitation of the OPERA capabilities.
 Therefore, in the last year we mainly focused on the definition of an experimental program that grounds "rock solid" estimates of the detection efficiencies as well as of the background.
-In the following we briefly summarize what we achieved so far and our future plans.
+In the following we briefly summarize what we achieved so far.